North Macedonia: Languages

 The national and official language in all aspects of the whole territory of North Macedonia and in its international relations is the Macedonian language.
-Albanian is co-official at a state level (excluding defence, central police and monetary policy) and in local self-government units where speakers are 20% or more.
+Since 2019 Albanian is co-official at a state level (excluding defence, central police and monetary policy).
 Macedonian belongs to the Eastern branch of the South Slavic language group, while Albanian occupies an independent branch of the Indo-European family of languages.
 In municipalities where at least 20% of the population is part of another ethnic minority, those individual languages are used for official purposes in local government, alongside Macedonian and Albanian or just Macedonian.

 Macedonian is closely related to and mutually intelligible with standard Bulgarian.
-It also has some similarities with standard Serbian and the intermediate Torlakian/Shop dialects spoken mostly in southeastern Serbia and western Bulgaria (and by speakers in the northeast of Macedonia).
+It also has some similarities with standard Serbian and the intermediate Torlakian/Shop dialects spoken mostly in southeastern Serbia and western Bulgaria (and by speakers in the northeastern corner of the country).
 The standard language was codified in the period following World War II and has accumulated a thriving literary tradition.

 Besides Macedonian and Albanian, minority languages with substantial numbers of speakers are Turkish (including Balkan Gagauz), Romani, Serbian/Bosnian and Aromanian (including Megleno-Romanian).
 Macedonian Sign Language is the primary language of those of the deaf community who did not pick up an oral language in childhood.

 According to the last census, 1,344,815 citizens of North Macedonia declared that they spoke Macedonian, 507,989 declared Albanian, 71,757 Turkish, 38,528 Romani, 24,773 Serbian, 8,560 Bosnian, 6,884 Aromanian and 19,241 spoke other languages.

 Cities

 Culture

 North Macedonia has a rich cultural heritage in art, architecture, poetry and music.
 It has many ancient, protected religious sites.
 Poetry, cinema, and music festivals are held annually.
 Macedonian music styles developed under the strong influence of Byzantine church music.
 North Macedonia has a significant number of preserved Byzantine fresco paintings, mainly from the period between the 11th and 16th centuries.
 There are several thousands of square metres of fresco painting preserved, the major part of which is in very good condition and represent masterworks of the Macedonian school of ecclesiastical painting.

-The most important cultural events in the country are the Ohrid Summer festival of classical music and drama, the Struga Poetry Evenings which gather poets from more than 50 countries in the world, International Camera Festival in Bitola, Open Youth Theatre and Skopje Jazz Festival in Skopje etc.
+The most important cultural events in the country are the Ohrid Summer Festival of classical music and drama, the Struga Poetry Evenings which gather poets from more than 50 countries in the world, International Camera Festival in Bitola, Open Youth Theatre and Skopje Jazz Festival in Skopje etc.

 The National Opera opened in 1947, then named "Macedonian Opera", with a performance of Cavalleria rusticana under the direction of Branko Pomorisac.
 Every year, the May Opera Evenings are held in Skopje for around 20 nights.
 The first May Opera performance was that of Kiril Makedonski's Tsar Samuil in May 1972.